 Listen to your scene partners, agree with what they give you and support it by adding to it.

-Instead of thinking you’ll save a scene by stealing attention, try to support it.
+Instead of thinking you can save a scene, try to support it.
+Trying to save a scene really means you’re stealing attention.

 Have fun!